Teacher for Learning

 - Take notes that make sense to you in the right-hand (two-thirds) space.

 - When you are done, use two different colour markers to highlight key points and new or specialized vocabulary.
-Use the right-hand (one-third) space to rewrite those key points and vocabulary with explanatory text.
+Use the left-hand (one-third) space to rewrite those key points and vocabulary with explanatory text.

 Allow time to process